Synecdoche1/Void-NX/README.md

 - [ChoiDujourNX](https://switchtools.sshnuke.net/) By rajkosto - Firmware Updater Without Burning Fuses
 - [sys-con](https://github.com/cathery/sys-con) By cathery - Allows 3rd party controller suport
 - [Gamecart Installer](https://github.com/ITotalJustice/Gamecard-Installer-NX/releases) By ITotalJustice - Allows you to install your gamecarts to SD card.
+- [NX Themes Injector](https://github.com/exelix11/SwitchThemeInjector) By exelix11 - Allows you to install custom themes.
+- [VG Edit](https://github.com/vgmoose/vgedit) By VGMoose - A fantastic text editor.
+- [Amiigo](https://github.com/CompSciOrBust/Amiigo) By ComSciOrBust - A GUI to use with emuiibo.
+- [SYS-Tune Overlay](https://github.com/HookedBehemoth/sys-tune/releases/tag/v1.1.2) By Hooked Behemoth - An overlay that allows you to listen to music while playing games!

 # Payloads Included